RocketCommunicationsInc/astro-www/src/pages/service-specific-ux-design.md

 - Implemented the resulting designs as interactive sample applications using the [Astro UI Components](/components/readme).
 - Provided the detailed design specifications, wireframes, sample applications, and source code as [downloadable resources](/downloads) to teams looking to develop applications supporting GRM and TT&C Services.

-This effort included many hours of interviews with users and stakeholders, detailed analysis of task flows and requirements, and iterative evaluation and improvement to the designs based on user feedback.
-All of this was done with the intent that the sample app designs be used as a reference for developing GRM and TT&C apps, thus fostering a consistent, successful user experience across systems that support this functionality.
+Design efforts included several hours of user and stakeholder interviews, detailed task flow analysis, and iterative design evaluations based on user feedback.
+The result of the design activities produced sample app designs to reference for developing future GRM and TT&C apps, fostering consistent and functional user experience across systems.

 ## GRM Service UX Design